I’ve never talked to anyone. I’m used to handling things on my own. Aren’t people who go to therapy weak?

 Where do sessions take place?

-Currently, I am not offering in-person sessions due to the COVID-19 pandemic–I’m offering them online through telehealth.
+Currently, I am not offering in-person sessions due to the COVID-19 pandemic–I’m offering them online through online video–what we call “telehealth.”
+You can use either a desktop or laptop computer, phone or tablet to see me and talk with me.
 When I resume in person sessions, I have shared office space at Madison Mental Health Services, 702 N. Blackhawk Avenue, near University and Midvale in Madison.

 Who do you work with?